Four years after the earthquake:

 Canadians can be very proud of how their donations have made a difference in the lives of earthquake survivors but even more so, they can be proud that their donations will continue making a difference in the years to come.
 The Canadian Red Cross recognizes that recovery is a marathon and not a sprint – and is committed to taking the time needed to properly invest in long-term and sustainable recovery operations for Haiti.

-Highlights in how we are helping communities three years after the earthquake:
+Highlights in how we are helping communities four years after the earthquake:

 Shelter Program: Resettlement Project

 Canadian donations have funded 9,412 shelter solutions for families through the International Federation of Red Cross and Red Crescent Societies.
-To meet the growing needs of over 300,000 internally displaced people in Port-au-Prince, the Canadian Red Cross is also supporting 2,089 families with cash grants for rental accommodations as part of the larger Red Cross Resettlement program.
+To meet the growing needs of internally displaced people in Port-au-Prince, the Canadian Red Cross is also supporting 2,125 families with cash grants for rental accommodations as part of the larger Red Cross Resettlement program.
 This initiative aims to decongest the camps and find safe longer-term shelter solutions for families.
-The Resettlement program will enable over 5,000 families in Haiti to leave camps and return to safer housing through rental and livelihoods support.
-Estimates suggest up to 80 per cent of those still residing in camps were renters before the earthquake and this program focuses on rental and host family support.